 - Most landlords report rental income on Schedule E, avoiding self-employment tax

-- The 2025 OBBBA restored 100% bonus depreciation and increased Section 179 limits
+- The 2025 OBBBA restored 100% bonus depreciation and increased Section 179 limits to $2.5 million+

-- California doesn't conform to federal bonus depreciation—plan for state adjustments
+- California doesn't conform to federal bonus depreciation.
+Plan for state adjustments

 - Passive loss rules limit deductions above $150,000 MAGI unless you qualify as a real estate professional